ABMI-Kevin/ndpc/docs/01-introduction.md

 ## CanAvian

+CanAvian is a group of organizations who have come together to help facilitate open avian data across Canada.

-Our mission is to improve accessibility and increase use of avian data and information in Canada by enhancing data sharing, networking, and collaboration.
+Its mission is to improve accessibility and increase use of avian data and information in Canada by enhancing data sharing, networking, and collaboration.
 Our vision to provide reliable and comprehensive avian data and information are openly available to support biodiversity conservation and decision-making in Canada.